CATEM1NAL/APyday-2/FAQ.md

 see some stuff you've never seen before.

 ## The mod is too hard!
 Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
-By default it's set to Overkill, with the difficulty scaling as you progress through a run and get more items - the difficulty that it scales towards can be set here.
+The difficulty scales towards the cap as you progress through a run and receive items.

 ## I don't like the mutators.
 Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
 There are